Deeply explore your bulk RNA-Seq data with interactive visualizations

 conda activate ./env

-Then install the package with the remotes
+RThen install the package with the remotes package.

-to make sure the conda-installed package versions remain unchanged.
+upgrade='never'to make sure the conda-installed package versions remain unchanged.

-π Getting Started
+remotes::install_github('NICHD-BSPC/carnation@r4.3', upgrade='never')π Getting Started

 Data Organization